 6. Don’t be satisfied with a top-down approach.
 Although it is more time-consuming, getting input on business trends and market activity at the local level to build bottom-up forecasts yields better results.
 Delve into activities at the business level to understand what is causing or will cause changes in them and combine top-down and bottom-up approaches to forecasting.

 7. Do automate.
 Technology is your friend.
 Put the right processes and systems in place to aggregate and report data enterprise-wide.
 Companies often have difficulty getting a realtime view of their cash positions and perform cash flow analytics without a global enterprise resource planning system or treasury management system.
 However, online treasury portals such as Citi’s TreasuryVision™ provide multi-bank data aggregation and reporting plus forecasting and analytic tools.
-TreasuryVision can be used as a standalone solution or as a complement to existing ERP and TMS platforms, making it easy to jump-start cash visibility initiatives while waiting for a large-scale single backbone solution to come online.
+TreasuryVision can be used as a standalone solution or as a complement to existing ERP and treasury management software platforms, making it easy to jump-start cash visibility initiatives while waiting for a large-scale single backbone solution to come online.

 8. Do benchmark.
 Learn from peers that have gone through similar experiences.
 Take advantage of benchmarking studies and tap information available through practitioner groups.